Henley13/paper_translation_factories_2020/README.md

 The entire dataset consists of 527 images for 32 different genes.
 For each image, 3 channels were acquired:
-- DAPI: label nuclei.
+- DAPI - label nuclei.
-- smFISH (Cy3): visualize individual mRNA molecules of the genes of interest.
+- smFISH (Cy3) - visualize individual mRNA molecules of the genes of interest.
-- GFP: visualize the encoded protein.
+- GFP - visualize the encoded protein.

 Each image is stored as a 4D tensor (first dimension for the different channels, next three dimension for the 3 spatial dimensions).